 In his ‘My Inspiration’ interview, which you can watch above in full, he also talked about his faith and how it fits in with his football.

-“I’m religious, I’m a Christian, so I’ll pray before games and coming on to the pitch I’ll always pray,
+“I’m religious, I’m a Christian, so I’ll pray before games and coming on to the pitch I’ll always pray," he revealed.

 “In the back of my mind, I just think about my family really, and trying to make them proud.
 That will always be in the back of my mind.”